tomalaforge/angular-challenges/docs/src/content/docs/challenges/rxjs/38-rxjs-catch-error.md

 ---
 title: 🟢 catchError
-description: Challenge 38 is about learning error handling with catchError rxjs operator
+description: Challenge 38 is about learning obervable completion.
 sidebar:
   order: 14
   badge: New